 "Cause": In the case of any Participant who is party to an employment or severance-benefit agreement that contains a definition of "Cause," the definition set forth in such agreement will apply with respect to such Participant under the Plan.
-In the case of any other Participant, "Cause" will mean (i) substantial or intentional misconduct that is materially injurious to the Company or an Affiliate, or (ii) the commission by the Participant of an act of embezzlement, fraud or other crime of dishonesty (iii) deliberate disregard of the rules or policies of the Company or an Affiliate which results in material economic loss, damage or injury to the Company or an Affiliate; (iv) the unauthorized disclosure of any trade secret or confidential information of the Company or an Affiliate or any third party who has a business relationship with the Company or an Affiliate or the violation of any noncompetition or nonsolicitation covenant or assignment of inventions obligation with the Company or an Affiliate or the violation of any act which induces, or reasonably could be expected to induce, any customer or prospective customer of the Company or an Affiliate to break a contract with the Company or an Affiliate or to decline to do business with the Company or an Affiliate; (vi) the commission of (A) a felony or (B) other crime involving any financial impropriety or moral turpitude or which would materially interfere with the Participant's ability to perform his or services for the Company or an Affiliate or otherwise would be injurious to the Company or an Affiliate; or (vii) the failure to perform in a material respect his or her employment (or other service) obligations (including, without limitation, the duties and responsibilities of the Participant's position) without proper cause (as determined by the Administrator in its sole discretion).
+In the case of any other Participant, "Cause" will mean (i) substantial or intentional misconduct that is materially injurious to the Company or an Affiliate, or (ii) the commission by the Participant of an act of embezzlement, fraud or other crime of dishonesty (iii) deliberate disregard of the rules or policies of the Company or an Affiliate which results in material economic loss, damage or injury to the Company or an Affiliate; (iv) the unauthorized disclosure of any trade secret or confidential information of the Company or an Affiliate or any third party who has a business relationship with the Company or an Affiliate or the violation of any noncompetition or nonsolicitation covenant or assignment of inventions obligation with the Company or an Affiliate to break a contract with the Company or an Affiliate or to decline to do business with the Company or an Affiliate; (vi) the commission of (A) a felony or (B) other crime involving any financial impropriety or moral turpitude or which would materially interfere with the Participant's ability to perform his or services for the Company or an Affiliate or otherwise would be injurious to the Company or an Affiliate; or (vii) the failure to perform in a material respect his or her employment (or other service) obligations (including, without limitation, the duties and responsibilities of the Participant's position) without proper cause (as determined by the Administrator in its sole discretion).